 Students video their product and provide it in mp4 format for assessment.
-Students are reminded that they are not obliged to use all of the allocated video time for their group size.
 They should let the form, ideas and style of their dramatic product determine the length of their final presentation.

 Each student provides a justification of their creative decision-making, both collaboratively and individually, through analysis and evaluation of processes and creative choices in the development and finalisation of their dramatic presentation.
 Students are encouraged to be creative with the way they present their individual justification, and may choose from one of the following options: